The length of notice given before an inspection and the information we request.

 8.2 Request for information from agencies

 When notification is given, inspectors request the following information from the agency:

 - details of meetings that will take place during the inspection that the inspector may be able to attend

-- a completed case list form to include information about the agency’s current approved adopters and applicants, those being assessed and those who have applied, so that the inspector can choose which records and cases to track and sample
+- a completed data form (Annex A) to include information about the agency’s current approved adopters and applicants, those being assessed and those who have applied, so that the inspector can choose which records and cases to track and sample

 - the last 3 sets of adoption panel minutes